-In May 2016, CARB released the updated Mobile Source Strategy which demonstrates how the State California can simultaneously meet air quality standards, achieve GHG emissions reduction targets, decrease health risk, and reduce petroleum consumption from the transportation sector through a modeling scenario-the "Cleaner Technologies and Fuels Scenario" (CTF).
+In May 2016, CARB released the updated Mobile Source Strategy which demonstrates how California can simultaneously meet air quality standards, achieve GHG emissions reduction targets, decrease health risk, and reduce petroleum consumption from the transportation sector through a modeling scenario-the "Cleaner Technologies and Fuels Scenario" (CTF).
 Although the majority of GHG reductions in the scenario are assumed to be attributable to new vehicle technologies and low carbon fuels, the CTF also demonstrates the need for a 15 percent reduction in total light-duty VMT by 2050 as compared to baseline 2050 levels.
-This scenario would require light-duty VMT growth of only five percent by 2030, compared to the current growth trajectory of approximately 11 percent.
-The combined strategies within the CTF scenario, including VMT reduction, would achieve a 45 percent reduction in on-road GHG emissions by 2030, and an approximately fifty percent reduction in on-road petroleum demand by 2050, meeting both climate targets.
-CARB continues to implement updated the 2016 Mobile Source Strategy and in 2020 is in the process of updating the Strategy, as required by Senate Bill 44 (Skinner).
+This scenario would require light-duty VMT growth of only five percent by 2030, compared to the current growth trajectory of approximately 11 percent.5 The combined strategies within the CTF scenario, including VMT reduction, would achieve a 45 percent reduction in on-road GHG emissions by 2030, and an approximately fifty percent reduction in on-road petroleum demand by 2050, meeting both climate targets.
+CARB updated the Mobile Source Strategy in 2020, as required by Senate Bill 44 (Skinner).6

-&lt;sup>4 California Air Resources Board, "201722 Scoping Plan Documents."
-Available at https://ww2.arb.ca.gov/our-work/programs/ab-32-climate-change-scoping-plan/2017-scoping-plan/2022-scoping-plan-documents.
+4 California Air Resources Board, "2022 Scoping Plan Documents."
+Available at https://ww2.arb.ca.gov/our-work/programs/ab-32-climate-change-scoping-plan/2022-scoping-plan-documents.